-French opposition votes to end Covid pass
+French opposition unites to end Covid pass

 French lawmakers have voted to end the country’s Covid-19 pass, rejecting a provision that would have reinstated the program for those traveling to and from the country after the government’s emergency powers expire at the end of the month.